pymc-devs/pymc/docs/source/distribution_implementation.md

     ]
 ```

-Additional tests should be added for each optional parametrization of the
+Additional tests should be added for each optional parametrization of the distribution.
-distribution.
-In this case it's enough to include the test
-`check_pymc_params_match_rv_op` since only this differs.
+In this case it's enough to include the test `check_pymc_params_match_rv_op` since only this differs.

-Make sure the tested alternative parameter value would lead to a different value
-for the associated default parameter.
-For instance if it's just the inverse,
+Make sure the tested alternative parameter value would lead to a different value for the associated default parameter.
-testing with `1.0` is not very informative, since the conversion would return
-`1.0` as well, and we can't be (as) sure that is working correctly.
+For instance, if it's just the inverse, testing with `1.0` is not very informative, since the conversion would return `1.0` as well, and we can't be (as) sure that is working correctly.

 ```python